-MATRIX is a residential research institute for the mathematical sciences.
+MATRIX is a residential research institute for the mathematical sciences in Australia.

 Bringing brilliant and creative minds together at residential research institutes world wide is the optimal way to deepen mathematical knowledge, initiate collaborations and stimulate innovative thinking.

 MATRIX started as an initiative in 2015 born out of the ARC Centre of Excellence for Mathematical and Statistical Frontiers (ACEMS).
 It was soon after launched in 2016 as a two-way partnership between The University of Melbourne and Monash University.

 Based on a shared desire to build Australia’s strength and position in the mathematical sciences, the Australian National University (ANU) joined Monash University and The University of Melbourne in 2020 as a MATRIX partner.
-ACEMS remains as an associate partner.
+ACEMS and The University of Queensland are associate members.

 MATRIX provides a central venue where mathematical scientists can collaborate in a unique Australian landscape.